- 2 plans + optional add-ons

 - Covers improperly installed or maintained items

 First American Home Warranty (FAWH) has been a leader in the home warranty industry for over 35 years, serving more than 590,000 customers.
-What distinguishes them from other home warranty companies is that First American Home Warranty offers the First Class Upgrade optional coverage, which covers systems and appliances even if they were improperly installed, modified, or maintained.
+What distinguishes them from other home warranty companies is that First American Home Warranty offers the First Class Upgrade optional coverage, covering systems and appliances even if they were improperly installed, modified, or maintained.

 |✓ Established company with a BBB accreditation||✗ It doesn’t let customers choose their contractor|